How Do I Let Go

 7000COILS

-As a holistic wellness movement and label, 7000COILS continues to envision a radicalized dance floor outside of institutionalized spaces that honors the land and its generous role in holding the weight of our physical and emotional bodies in movement.
-Rooted in the diaspora's ritualistic sound alchemy, we focus on amplifying the voices of black and queer artists , fueled by our ancestors as we pursue our wildest dreams.
-From nothingness, we carve new pathways and sound portals, bridging the past and present.
-Committed to illuminating the way for fresh beginnings, we defy & WE REBEL within the industrial complex OF OPPRESSION.
+7000COILS is a record label and holistic wellness movement rooted in the diaspora's ritualistic sound alchemy, with a focus on black and queer ownership.
+United the artists envision a radicalized dance floor outside of institutionalized spaces that honors the land and its generous role in holding the weight of our physical and emotional bodies in movement.
+They focus on amplifying the voices of black and queer artists, carving new pathways and sound portals to bridge the past and present.
+7000COILS is committed to illuminating the way for fresh beginnings, as they defy & rebel within the industrial complex of oppression.

 Logo of 7000COILS by @verscollab